tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-The results of this test are time-dependent.
+The results of this Test are time-dependent.
 Next year is not valid now.
 Next year it will be.
-This test provides the option to designate lower and upper limits to the year.
-The upper limit, if not provided, should default to the year when the test is run.
-This test provides for a default earliest date (year), of 1582 by convention.
+This Test provides the option to designate lower and upper limits to the year.
+The upper limit, if not provided, should default to the year when the Test is run.
+This Test provides for a default earliest date (year), of 1582 by convention.
 That value was chosen because ISO 8601-1 asserts that "the use of proleptic Gregorian calendar dates prior are not allowed in ISO 8601-1 without prior agreement of the parties exchanging data", and Darwin Core provides no such prior agreement.

 [🠱](#indexes-to-the-tests)
 ********************